Debjitdj/blockchain_challenge/README.md

 # Blockchain Challenge

 This project was offered by Blockchain as a Front-end Engineer Code Challenge for Summer Interns 2019.
-This is a simple web application using React and the Blockchain API that loads and displays the balance and transactions for a bitcoin address someone searches, and updates on incoming transactions.
+This is a simple web application using React and the Blockchain API that loads and displays the balance and transactions for a bitcoin address someone searches, and updates itself when new transactions are made.

 ## Getting Started

-Go to some folder where you want to clone this project locally and open terminal in that folder.
-(You will get an option if you right click inside the folder)
+Go to a folder where you want to clone this project locally and open the terminal in that folder (You will get an option if you right click inside the folder).
-Clone this project on your local mechine using this command:
+Clone this project on your local machine using this command:
 ```
 git clone https://github.com/Debjitdj/blockchain_challenge.git
 ```

 ### Prerequisites

-(If you already have Node.js and npm installed, you forward to 'Installing')
+(If you already have Node.js and npm installed, you skip to 'Installing')

 Install [Node.js](https://nodejs.org/en/download/)
 Install [npm](https://www.npmjs.com/get-npm)